-Also, magnetic data from MEG (magneto-encephalography) will soon become available, which should enhance sources recovery.
+Also, magnetic data from MEG (magneto-encephalography) will soon become available, which should enhance the accuracy of source recovery algorithms.

-This approach also appears to be interesting for geophysical issues, concerning the discretization of the gravitational potential by means of pointwise masses.
-This is another topic of A.-M. Nicu's PhD thesis and of our present collaboration with LAMSIN-ENIT, hence the reason why she also made a long working stay there (Univ.
-El Manar, Tunis, Tunisia, September) and with IGN (Paris, LAREG, geodesy).
+This approach also appears to be interesting for geophysical issues, namely discretizing the gravitational potential by means of pointwise masses.
+This is one topic of A.-M. Nicu's PhD thesis.

-Magnetic sources localization from observations of the field away from the support of the magnetization is a topic under investigation in a joint effort with the Math. department of Vanderbilt University and the Earth Sciences department of MIT.
-The goal is to recover the magnetic properties of rock samples (meteorites) from fine measurements very close to the sample that can nowadays be obtained using SQUIDs (supraconducting coil device).
+Magnetic sources localization from observations of the field away from the support of the magnetization is an issue under investigation in a joint effort with the Math. department of Vanderbilt University and the Earth Sciences department at MIT.
+The goal is to recover the magnetic properties of rock samples (meteorites) from fine measurements extremely close to the sample that can nowadays be obtained using SQUIDs (supraconducting coil devices).

-We completed the analysis of the kernel of the magnetization operator for 3-D samples, which is the Riesz potential of the divergence of the magnetization assumed to be of bounded variation.
-It can be described in terms of measures whose balayage on the boundary of the sample vanishes, but this is not so effective, computationally.
+The magnetization operator is the Riesz potential of the divergence of the magnetization, When the latter has bounded variation, we already described the kernel of this operator (the so-called silent magnetizations or silent source distributions) in terms of measures whose balayage on the boundary of the sample vanishes.
+This however, is not so very effective, computationally.